 When the time comes for regular maintenance for your vehicle, you need to know what spark plugs to use.
-With two of the top brands to choose from, it can be difficult to know which one will outperform the other, between Denso vs. NGK spark plugs.
+With two of the top brands to choose from, it can be difficult to know which one will outperform the other – Denso, or NGK?

-In this guide, we evaluate Denso vs. NGK spark plugs.
-We look at what each manufacturer offers that is good and where there could be some shortcomings.
-There’s also a section that looks at the benefits of changing the spark plugs.
-Finally, our article is finished off with your top questions, which will finally be answered.
+In this guide, I evaluate and compare Denso and NGK spark plugs.
+I look at what each manufacturer offers that is good, and where there could be some shortcomings.
+I have also included a section that looks at the benefits of changing your spark plugs.
+Finally, I finish by answering your top questions.
+Let’s get started.

 Denso Spark Plugs

 Denso is one of the top producers of spark plugs in the world.
 It has become one of the most trusted names in automotive parts, so it’s obvious that the plugs are going to live up to your expectations.

 The Denso Corporation is based in Japan.
 The company has been in business since 1949, and is now running more than two hundred subsidiaries around the world.
 While you might know the company mostly because of its spark plug production, it’s also known for making high-quality oxygen sensors and fuel injectors.

 Another top provider of spark plugs is NGK.
 In fact, this company provides a lot of the original equipment (OE) for many automakers, so it’s possible you are driving a car with NGK plugs in it straight from the factory.
 Some companies that regularly use NGK plugs include Subaru, Toyota, Honda and Mitsubishi.

 The NGK Spark Plug Company Ltd is also based in Japan and has been around since 1936.
 Additionally, it is a public company.
 While the company is known for producing high-performance spark plugs, there are also other automotive parts coming off of the assembly line, mostly related to the engine.
 The company also produces ceramics and sensors for non-automotive industries.

 Denso vs. NGK Spark Plugs: Which Is Better?